Driving on a Suspended License in South Carolina

 Reinstating Your License

 The period of time your license is suspended or revoked depends on the reason for the suspension or revocation.
 Once your period of suspension or revocation expires, your license isn't automatically reinstated.
-You'll generally have to pay a reinstatement fee of $100 and might have to meet other conditions (such as paying child support) before you're allowed to lawfully drive again.
+You'll generally have to pay a reinstatement fee of $100 (but some types of suspensions might have higher fees).
+You also might have to meet other conditions (such as paying child support) before you're allowed to lawfully drive again.
+(S.C.
+Code § 56-1-390 (2026).)

 Criminal Charges for Driving on a Suspended or Revoked License

-Driving on a suspended or revoked license is typically a misdemeanor.
-Generally, a conviction carries:
+A conviction for driving on a suspended or revoked license generally carries:

 • a $300 fine and up to 30 days in jail for a first offense

-• a $600 fine and up to 60 days in jail for a second offense, and
+• a $600 fine and up to 60 days in jail for a second offense within 5 years, and

-But the penalties for offenses that involved alcohol-related suspensions like driving under the influence carry more severe consequences.
+But the penalties for offenses that involve alcohol-related suspensions, like driving under the influence, carry more severe consequences.
 This type of conviction results in:

-• a $300 fine and ten to 30 days in jail for a first offense
+• a $300 fine and a mandatory minimum of 10 days to 30 days in jail for a first offense

-• a $600 fine 60 days to six months in jail for a second violation, and
+• a $600 fine and a mandatory minimum of 60 days to 6 months in jail for a second violation within 5 years, and

-• a $1,000 fine and six months to three years in jail for a third conviction.
+• a $1,000 fine and a mandatory minimum of 6 months to 3 years in jail for a third conviction within 5 years.

 DEFEND YOUR RIGHTS